-This winter the perfect time to pick up one of the sports.
-Whether you're an adult hoping to hit the slopes for the first time, or you're looking to get your kids started, keep reading to find all the tips and information you need when it comes to Poconos skiing for beginners.
+From kids camps to group lessons to one-on-one, step-by-step instruction, patient and dedicated ski and snowboard instructors at the six ski areas in the Poconos are ready to get beginners feeling confident.
+We've got four quick tips for first timers to help ease you into skiing and snowboarding.
+Whether you're an adult hoping to hit the slopes for the first time or you're looking to get your kids started, keep reading to find all the tips and information you need when it comes to Poconos skiing for beginners.

 What to Wear

 A skiing and snowboarding expedition calls for a more strategic wardrobe than your average winter day out.
 Even in the sunshine, it’s chilly up on the peaks!
-Opt for waterproof outerwear including coat, snow pants and gloves that won’t get wet from the snow, and add multiple layers underneath for warmth.
+Opt for waterproof outerwear including coat, snow pants, and gloves that won’t get wet from the snow, and add multiple layers underneath for warmth.
 If you have your own goggles and helmet, be sure to bring them.
-Most ski resorts do have on-site ski and snow shops if you decide you need an extra layer of socks after you arrive.
-There’s no need to invest in your own gear if you’re just getting started; plan to rent your boots and board or skis and poles at the mountain.
-Each ski area offers top of the line equipment and staff expertise to help you find the right fit.
+Most ski resorts have on-site ski and snow shops if you decide you need an extra layer of socks after you arrive.
+There’s no need to invest in your own gear if you’re just getting started: plan to rent your helmet, boots and board or skis and poles at the mountain.
+Each ski area offers top-of-the-line equipment and staff expertise to help you find the right fit.

 Before you go, be sure to check for the latest weather information on our snow conditions page so you’ll know what temperatures and how much natural and man-made powder to expect.
 Want to skip a few lines?
 You can book your lift tickets and passes and even arrange your rentals online ahead of your trip.